Module: gears.timer

 started boolean The timer is started.

-timeout number The timer timeout value.
+timeout number The timer timeout value in seconds.

 Object methods